EarthToAbigail/FAC_Community/README.md

 ## Genearal Idea

 Create and application where FAC students and mentors can log in and keep in touch with their ongoing cohort or other cohorts happening anywhere in the World.
-The idea is first to keep all the links to various information in one place (coursebook, schedule, timeline and other meaningful information for current students) and also have an online platform where it's possible to see what is going on in different cohorts.
-As well as finding information, students and mentors can create "moments" which are are like pages in their personal FAC diary. with the help of a calendar, people can create "moments" whithin their FAC journey and record, notes, personal impressions, media, etc.
+The idea is first to have all the FAQ for each campus in one place and also have an online platform where it's possible to see what is going on in different cohorts.
+Students and mentors can create "moments" which are are like pages in their personal FAC diary.
+With the help of a calendar, people can create "moments" whithin their FAC journey and record notes, personal impressions, media, etc.

 ## Login and Profile